towbee98/Zuri-CrudApp-Task/readme.md

 ```

 Delete a particular item with the specified Id
-Returns a status code of 204 if message was deleted succesfully.
+Returns a status code of 200 and a message if item was deleted succesfully.
 E.g

     http://URL/api/users/:id

-via the DELETE method will return a status code 200 and message stating
+via the DELETE method will return a status code 200 and a message.
-stating data succesfully deleted
 If the id does not exist in the database , it returns

     {